quicwg/wg-materials/interim-17-01/minutes-25.md

 Buck:  If you have the code that says every time you create a pair of streams you must act on them in concert, this works (e.g. refuse both).

-(Going to lunch at 12:05 JST)

-(back from lunch 13:12 JST - Brian Trammell scribing now)
+_Going to lunch at 12:05 JST; back from lunch 13:12 JST - Brian Trammell scribing now_

 Mark: It’s safe to say there’s general support for QPACK, we’d like to work on it a bit and see some proposals.
 Do we want to adopt now, or sit on it for a while?